‘World’s Hottest Weather Girl’ Yanet Garcia Shows Off Flawless Figure In Matching Crop Top & Yoga Pants

 In just one short day of the post going live, it’s clear that Yanet’s fans have given the photo their stamp of approval.
 So far, the shot has amassed over 233,000 likes in addition to upwards of 600 comments.
 Many of the weather girl’s fans took to the photo to let Garcia know that she looks gorgeous while countless others raved over her beautiful figure.
 A few other fans flooded the comments section with heart and flame emoji.

-“Good morning pretty babe, you’re looking stunning as always,” one fan gushed with a heart-eye emoji attached to the end.
+“Good morning pretty babe, you’re looking stunning as always,” one fan gushed with a heart-eye emoji attached to the comment.

 “Perfect squat, look at that back position,good legs utilization,” another social media user wrote.

-“True perfection,” one more raved with a series of flame emoji tied to the end.
+“True perfection,” one more raved, adding a series of flame emoji.